programmersEmperor/Learning-SaaS/README.md

 ## 📌 Introduction

-This is a full-stack language learning platform I built from the ground up to help users learn new languages through interactive, gamified lessons.
+This is a language learning SaaS, I built from the ground up to help users learn new languages through interactive, gamified lessons.

 The project contains modern technologies and best practices to deliver a clean, scalable architecture.
 From authentication and payment integration to lesson creation and progress tracking, every feature is custom-built to provide a seamless user experience.